ismisebrendan/HPQC/week4/README.md

 In most cases the variance is on the order of the mean time or even greater than the mean time, showing the inconsistencies in the time taken.
 It is also generally very short.

+## Ping pong
+### pingpong.c
+#### How the file works
+This file uses the same timing components used everywhere in this repository that something was timed internally.

+At the time of running the file it takes an integer input for the number of times to send a message back and forth, it checks this input.
+It then initialises a counter variable and does the standard set-up for MPI, e.g. checking the universe size (should be 2 for this file).

+While the counter is less than the input the root sends a message to the other node (node 1), this message is simply the counter in its current state, it then waits to hear back from the other node.
+Node 1 then receives the counter, it increments the counter and then sends it back to the root.

+The whole thing is timed and the total and average times are found.

+The average time for different numbers of pings is show below.